Woman cited for shooting, skinning husky she thought was a wolf - NewsBreak

 In late September, the Flathead County Sheriff’s Office said it was notified about several husky and shepherd mix dogs left near Doris Creek in the Flathead National Forest.
 Several were located and taken in by Animal Control.

-The Sheriff’s Office added that the Montana Fish, Wildlife & Parks notified them that one of the dogs may have been shot.Six new details from Monday’s affidavit on the Paul Pelosi attack
+The Sheriff’s Office added that the Montana Fish, Wildlife & Parks notified them that one of the dogs may have been shot.‘Giant space pumpkin’: NASA explains what made sun ‘smile’ days before Halloween

 Through their investigation, authorities were able to identify the woman, who told them she had mistaken the husky for a wolf pup, a local outlet reports .